Azure-Samples/hdinsight-kafka-java-get-started/README.md

 * Producer-Consumer: This contains a producer and consumer that use a Kafka topic named `test`.

-* Streaming: This contains an application that uses the Kafka streaming API (in Kafka 0.10.0 or higher) that reads data from the `test` topic, splits the data into words, and writes a count of words into the `wordcounts` topic.
+* Streaming: This contains an application that uses the Kafka streaming API (in Kafka 2.1.1 or higher) that reads data from the `test` topic, splits the data into words, and writes a count of words into the `wordcounts` topic.

-NOTE: This both projects assume Kafka 0.10.0, which is available with Kafka on HDInsight cluster version 3.6.
+NOTE: This both projects assume Kafka 2.1.1 or higher, which is available with Kafka on HDInsight cluster version 4.0 or higher.

 ## Producer and Consumer